apexlang/apexlang.io/docs/embedding.md

 ## Libraries

-Apex natively supports TypeScript and Go.
+Apexlang libraries exist for TypeScript and Go.

-* [@apexlang/core](https://github.com/apexlang/apex-js) - TypeScript Apex parser used by the CLI and VS Code extension
+* [@apexlang/core](https://github.com/apexlang/apex-js) - TypeScript Apexlang parser used by the CLI and VS Code extension
-* [@apexlang/codegen](https://github.com/apexlang/codegen) - TypeScript code generation modules loaded by the Apex CLI (e.g. `apex generate`)
+* [@apexlang/codegen](https://github.com/apexlang/codegen) - TypeScript code generation modules loaded by the `apex` CLI (e.g. `apex generate`)
-* [github.com/apexlang/apex-go](https://github.com/apexlang/apex-go) - Go Apex parser for embedding in Go platforms
+* [github.com/apexlang/apex-go](https://github.com/apexlang/apex-go) - Go Apexlang parser for embedding in Go platforms

 ## WebAssembly module

-To reach a broader set of languages, the Apex Go parser is also released as a WebAssembly module and loadable via a Wasm runtime such as [Wasmtime](https://wasmtime.dev).
-The module parses and validates an Apex specification and returns a JSON representation that is easier to interpret in languages with JSON support.
+To reach a broader set of languages, the Apexlang Go parser is also released as a WebAssembly module and loadable via a Wasm runtime such as [Wasmtime](https://wasmtime.dev).
+The module parses and validates an Apexlang specification and returns a JSON representation that is easier to interpret in languages with JSON support.

 ### Download

-Two implementations of the Wasm module can be downloaded from the [Apex Go releases page](https://github.com/apexlang/apex-go/releases).
+Two implementations of the Wasm module can be downloaded from the [Apexlang Go releases page](https://github.com/apexlang/apex-go/releases).

-* **[waPC](https://github.com/apexlang/apex-go/releases/latest/download/apex-wapc.wasm)** - Uses the [waPC protocol](https://wapc.io/docs/spec/) to invoke the Apex parser.
+* **[waPC](https://github.com/apexlang/apex-go/releases/latest/download/apex-wapc.wasm)** - Uses the [waPC protocol](https://wapc.io/docs/spec/) to invoke the Apexlang parser.
 This is the easiest method for integration, however you must be using a programming language that has a [waPC host implementation](https://github.com/wapc).
 * **[Core Wasm](https://github.com/apexlang/apex-go/releases/latest/download/apex-parser.wasm)** - Loadable by any programming language with a WebAssembly runtime (e.g. [Wasmtime](https://wasmtime.dev)); however, puts the responsibility of passing in the specification on your application.

-Each parser accepts an Apex specification as a string and returns the JSON string represention.
+Each parser accepts an Apexlang specification as a string and returns the JSON string represention.
 The JSON follows [this schema](https://github.com/apexlang/apex-go/blob/main/model.apexlang).

 ### waPC <small>(apex-wapc.wasm)</small>